IuNoWat/Templates/README.md

 The library also use the PWM output of the pi, disallowing the use of the audio jack.
 Audio can stil be sent through HDMI or Bluethoot

+To do so, create a file named asound.conf in /etc/ : cd /etc/ sudo nano asound.conf

+There, you can define the default audio output : defaults.pcm.card 2 defaults.ctl.card 2

+To check the audio output of the raspberry, use the command : aplay-l

 ### Buzzer Passif

 The passive buzzer pilot is based on pigpiod : https://abyz.me.uk/rpi/pigpio/pigpiod.html